jamesarosen/Tumblyzer/README.md

 == OK, I've got it.
 Now what?

-* Check out the example templates in `TUMBLYZER_ROOT/templates/`
+* Check out the example themes in `TUMBLYZER_ROOT/themes/`
-* Open a command prompt and navigate to `TUMBLYZER_ROOT`, then run `rake test` to watch all the tests run on all the templates
+* Open a command prompt and navigate to `TUMBLYZER_ROOT`, then run `rake test` to watch all the tests run on all the themes
-* Create your own template in `TUMBLYZER_ROOT/templates/` and run `rake test` again.
+* Create your own template in `TUMBLYZER_ROOT/themes/` and run `rake test` again.
 Do the tests pass?
 If you're not as opinionated as us about the "right" way to write HTML, try `rake test:bare_minimum`.

-== Can I use the templates included in the project?
+== Can I use the themes included in the project?

 YES!
-All templates are licensed under the [Creative Commons Attribution 3.0 license](http://creativecommons.org/licenses/by/3.0/ "Creative Commons &mdash; Attribution 3.0 Generic") license.
+All themes are licensed under the [Creative Commons Attribution 3.0 license](http://creativecommons.org/licenses/by/3.0/ "Creative Commons &mdash; Attribution 3.0 Generic") license.

-== Will you put my theme in the example templates folder?
+== Will you put my theme in the example themes folder?

-Sure, so long as you license it under the CC-BY license.
+We'd be glad to have it so long as you license it under the CC-BY license.
 Oh, and it has to pass _all_ the bare_minimum tests.

+== Can I use the project code?

+All code (everything that _isn't_ in the `themes/` folder) is licensed under the MIT license.
+Have at!